babashka/cli/README.md

 {:foo "1"}
 ```

-To alter the parsing behavior, you can alter the metadata of a var.
-I don't recommend doing this with vars you don't own, but for demo purposes:
+To alter the parsing behavior, you can alter the metadata of a var using
+`alter-meta!`.
+For demo purposes we alter the metadata on `prn`:

 ``` clojure
 :prn {:main-opts ["-e" "(do (alter-meta! #'prn assoc :babashka/cli {:coerce {:foo parse-long}}) nil)"